RT2718/DDaT_final_project/README.md

 # Acoustic Tracking and Binary Detection

 Real-time acoustic **Direction-of-Arrival (DOA)** tracking and **tone detection** on a motorized pan–tilt platform.
-A four-microphone array estimates the bearing of the dominant sound source, and an STM32 microcontroller steers the platform to face it.
+The system performs **binary (present / absent) detection** of narrowband tones.
+A four-microphone array estimates the direction of the dominant sound focusing around the detected frequency, and an STM32 microcontroller steers the platform to face it.
-In parallel, the system performs **binary (present / absent) detection** of narrowband tones.

 > **Project 25-1-1-3234** — Iby and Aladar Fleischman Faculty of Engineering, Tel Aviv University.